hax2/minimal-zebar-config/README.md

 ## Installation

 1. Backup `with-glazewm.html` and `styles.css` from `.glzr/zebar/starter/`.
-2. Copy the theme files into `.glzr/zebar/starter/`.
+2. Copy these files into `.glzr/zebar/starter/` and replace existing files.
 3. Update your GlazeWM config to add a `27px` top margin.

-For issues or suggestions, open an issue in this repository.